10up/elasticpress-stream/README.md

 Once the ElasticPress Stream feature has been activated, Stream will start using Elasticsearch instead of MySQL.
 There are no settings to configure.

+*Note: Be sure to consider the security and privacy implications of where detailed site log data is stored.
+Elasticsearch Stream indices requires POST, PUT, and GET requests properly configured to shield access and tampering from the public.*

 ## License

 ElasticPress Stream is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.